 John fell in love with the possibilities of the saxophone at the age of 10 while performing in the school band program in Medford, NY.
 After studying music at the university level, John embarked on a full-time career in music performance and education.

 As an educator, John has given workshops and lectures at universities and high schools.
-He currently teaches jazz, music history, and music appreciation at Northern Virginia Community College(NOVA) in Alexandria, VA.
-He is both founder and director of the NOVA Alexandria Jazz Ensemble (Alexandria Campus) and the Sterling Sound Jazz Ensemble (Loudoun Campus).
+He currently teaches jazz studies at George Mason University.
+He previously taught at Northern Virginia Community College.
 He has presented educational workshops on the music of jazz masters such as Cannonball Adderley, Charlie Parker, and Miles Davis.
 He also works closely with public schools to present clinics on jazz ensemble style and improvisation.
 John continues to be grateful for the instruction and inspiration offered by his teachers: Dale Underwood, James Carroll, Charlie Young III, and Dr. Sais Kamalidiin.
 John holds a Bachelor’s Degree in Music Education from George Mason University and a Master of Music Degree in Jazz Studies from Howard University.

 John is currently a member of the DC Federation of Musicians Local 161-710 and the Washington Area Music Association.